ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Abstract

 \section{Abstract}

 End-to-end autonomous driving (E2EAD) systems, which learn to predict future trajectories directly from sensor data, are fundamentally challenged by the inherent spatio-temporal imbalance of trajectory data.
-This imbalance creates a significant optimization burden, causing models to learn spurious correlations instead of causal inference, while also prioritizing uncertain, distant predictions, thereby compromising immediate safety.
+This imbalance creates a significant optimization burden, causing models to learn spurious correlations instead of robust driving logic, while also prioritizing uncertain, distant predictions, thereby compromising immediate safety.
 To address these issues, we propose~\methodName{}, a novel \textbf{Normalized Residual Trajectory Modeling} framework.
-Instead of predicting the future trajectory directly, our approach reframes the learning task to predict the \textbf{residual} deviation from a deterministic \textbf{inertial reference}.
-The inertial reference serves as a counterfactual, forcing the model to move beyond simple pattern recognition and instead identify the underlying causal factors (\textit{e.g.}, traffic rules, obstacles) that necessitate deviations from a default, inertially-guided path.
-To deal with the optimization imbalance caused by uncertain, long-term horizons, \methodName{} further incorporates Point-wise Normalization of the predicted residual.
-It re-weights the optimization objective, preventing large-magnitude errors associated with distant, uncertain waypoints from dominating the learning signal.
-Extensive experiments validate the effectiveness of our framework.
-On the NAVSIM benchmark, \methodName{} achieves a state-of-the-art PDMS of 88.6 using a vanilla diffusion policy with only two denoising steps, demonstrating that our approach significantly simplifies the learning task and improves model performance.
+Instead of predicting the future trajectory directly, our approach reframes and simplifies the learning task by predicting the \textbf{residual} deviation from a deterministic \textbf{inertial reference}.
+This inertial reference serves as a strong physical prior, compelling the model to move beyond simple pattern-matching and instead focus its capacity on learning the necessary, context-driven deviations (\textit{e.g.}, traffic rules, obstacles) from this default, inertially-guided path.
+To mitigate the optimization imbalance caused by uncertain, long-term horizons, \methodName{} further incorporates \textbf{Point-wise Normalization} of the predicted residual.
+This technique re-weights the optimization objective, preventing large-magnitude errors associated with distant, uncertain waypoints from dominating the learning signal.
+On the NAVSIM v1 and v2 benchmarks, \methodName{} achieves state-of-the-art results of 88.8 PDMS and 85.5 EPDMS with only two denoising steps, demonstrating that \methodName{} significantly simplifies the learning task and improves planning performance.
 The code will be released to facilitate further research.